 What is it?

-CC-92480 is an immunomodulatory drug (IMiD).
-It is currently being tested for the treatment of relapsed/refractory myeloma in a Phase I clinical trial in the UK.
+Mezigdomide (CC-92480) is an immunomodulatory drug (IMiD).
+It is currently being tested for the treatment of relapsed/refractory myeloma in clinical trials in the UK.

 How does it work?